t-detlefsen/plant-irrigator/README.md

 # DIY Automated Plant Irrigator
 This repository is for the automated watering of a single plant using an ESP32 communicating with a Raspberry Pi over MQTT.
-The system can be controlled and monitorred using a web interface using node-red.
+The system can be controlled and monitorred using a web interface using node-RED.

-This branch contains the the code to be deployed onto the arduino.
+This branch contains the code to be deployed onto the arduino.

 ### Bill of Materials